Sign up for our Newsletter

 Wood is a competitive option for tall buildings because it allows for:

-U.S. building codes have evolved to include safe, sustainable and versatile ways of building based on the latest research and findings from around the world.
+U.S. building codes are evolving to include safe, sustainable and versatile ways of building based on the latest research and findings from around the world.
 Those code changes, which continue to evolve, have made tall wood construction significantly easier today and will help its continued adoption.
 The following factors are critical to the continued uptake of tall wood construction and will define the movement in the coming years:

 With rising demand for new urban buildings, a ready labor force for mass timber production and increased interest in sustainable and efficient construction, the potential for tall wood buildings is expected to only grow.